compbiozurich/UZH-BIO392/course-material/2019/imallona/3_exercises.md

 ## Exercise 34

-As a first exercise, how many of these intersions overlap human exons?
-Do you expect it to be a low or high proportion?
+As a first exercise, how many of these overlap human exons?
+Do you expect it to be a low or high proportion? (tip: deletereous mutations in exons, e.g. coding sequences, are selected against).

-To do so download an exons bedfile from `https://s3.amazonaws.com/bedtools-tutorials/web/exons.bed` and then use bedtools intersect.
-Tip: it won't work because of the chromosome numbering (tip: check how chromosome numbers are encoded in both exons.bed and the vcf file, i.e. whether starting with a `chr` or not, and harmonize them using `awk`).
+To do so download an exons bedfile from `https://s3.amazonaws.com/bedtools-tutorials/web/exons.bed` and then use `bedtools intersect` with the VCF file.

+Tip: it won't work on the first attempt because of the chromosome numbering, e.g. `chr10` vs plainly `10`.

+Tip: check how chromosome numbers are encoded in both exons.bed and the vcf file, i.e. whether starting with a `chr` or not, and harmonize them using `sed` as needed.

+Tip: `sed`-based string replacement examples can be found [here](https://linuxize.com/post/how-to-use-sed-to-find-and-replace-string-in-files/).
+Please remember to append a `g`, e.g. `s/example/example2/g` for global replacement (all occurrences).

+Tip: when inspecting large files with long headers, `tail` (showing last lines) might be handier than `head` (showing first lines).

 <details><summary>
 Answer